red/web-red/content/en/_index.md

       generators, device drivers, an OS...anything you can imagine.<br><br>

       With both a REPL and a self-contained toolchain, it's easy to get started.
 One file.
 Drop and go.
-It's also homoiconic, meaning Red is its own data format.<br><br>
+It's also homoiconic.
+Red is its own data format.<br><br>

       Red's Mission: Fight software complexity.